-Being Prepared for Class Never Sometimes Frequently Always Organising Task and Time Never Sometimes Frequently Always This term, I was SELF-DIRECTED (take responsibility for my learning and de evelopment) wh en I Using an Appropriate Voice Tone Never Sometimes Frequently Always Disagreeing Appropriately Never Sometimes Frequently Always Offering Help Never Sometimes Frequently Always Participating in Activities Never Sometimes Frequently Always Recognising Other's Emotions Never Sometimes Frequently Always This term, I fostered HARMONY (work and get along well w vith others) by Responding to Blame Never Sometimes Frequently Always Accepting No or Consequences Never Sometimes Frequently Always Asking for Help Never Sometimes Frequently Always Completing Classwork and Homework well Never Sometimes Frequently Always Reflecting and Improving Never Sometimes Frequently Always Think about a change or a challenge you overcame this t term.
-What was difficult?
-Why did you persevere?
-What did you learn about yourself?
-I am (name a strength, trait or attitude that helped you to overcome this challenge) (name a strength, trait or attitude that helped you to overcome this challenge) I Can I can I can (name a skill you used to help you overcome this challenge) I can (name a skill you used to help you overcome this challenge) I have and recover fro m setbacks)?
+Being Prepared for Class Never Sometimes Frequently Always Organising Task and Time Never Sometimes Frequently Always This term, I was SELF-DIRECTED (take responsibility for my learning an Using an Appropriate Voice Tone Never Sometimes Frequently Always Disagreeing Appropriately Never Sometimes Frequently Always Offering Help Never Sometimes Frequently Always Participating in Activities Never Sometimes Frequently Always Recognising Other's Emotions Never Sometimes Frequently Always This term, I fostered HARMONY (work and get along well with others) k у Responding to Blame Never Sometimes Frequently Always Accepting No or Consequences Never Sometimes Frequently Always Asking for Help Never Sometimes Frequently Always Completing Classwork and Homework well Never Sometimes Frequently Always Reflecting and Improving Never Sometimes Frequently Always This term, I demonstrated INTEGRITY (being honest and upright in wor ds and actio ons) when Think about a change or a challenge you overcame this term.
+What was difficult? what was unlead: Why did you persevere?
+What did you learn about yourself? lam \ (name a strength, trait or attitude that helped you to overcome this c hallenge) Ican (name a skill you used to help you overcome this challenge) I have (name the people around you who supported you) How have you grown in RESILIENCE (adapt well to change and recove r from setba icks)?
+How did you strive for EXCELLENCE (strive for personal best)?